mihai-lica/main/README.md

 3. Alexandru Olariu: **Protocol for automated signature using cloud certificates**

+4. Vlad-Ioan Schiopu: **Natural language processing applications in cybersecurity**

-4. Sorin Catalin Teican: **Building a library of security protocols for AVANTSSAR**
+5. Sorin Catalin Teican: **Building a library of security protocols for AVANTSSAR**

 ### 2020